-Take small cash sums from your pot.
-You can use your pension pot to take cash as and when you need it and leave the rest untouched where it can continue to grow tax-free.
+Take cash sums from your pot.
+You can use your pension pot to take cash as and when you need it and leave the rest untouched where it will remain invested tax-free.
 For each cash withdrawal, normally the first 25% is tax-free and the rest counts as taxable income.
 If you have other income in retirement you may only need this money for extras rather than everyday living expenses.
+Bear in mind that the value of your pension pot can go down as well as up.
 Take your whole pot as cash.
-Normally, the first 25% will be taxfree and the rest will be added to the rest of your income for the year and taxed accordingly.
+Normally, the first 25% will be tax-free and the rest will be added to the rest of your income for the year and taxed accordingly.
 This could result in you ending up with a very large tax bill.
-The other risk to consider is that this option will not provide you with a regular income and, without very careful planning, you could run out of money and have nothing to live on in retirement.
-The Money and Pensions Service recommends getting financial advice if you are thinking of cashing in your whole pot.
+The other risks to consider are that this option will not provide you with a regular income and, without very careful planning, you could run out of money and have nothing to live on in retirement.
+If the money is sitting in your bank account then it might not grow as much as it would if it was still invested.
+The independent and government-backed MoneyHelper service recommends getting financial advice if you are thinking of cashing in your whole pot.

-Mix your options.
-You don't have to choose one option when deciding how to access your pension - you can mix and match as you like, and take cash and income at different times to suit your needs.
-You can also keep saving into a pension if you wish and get tax relief up to age 75.

-State benefits and other help in retirement

-You may be entitled to age-related state benefits when you retire.
+State benefits and other help in retirement You may be entitled to age-related state benefits when you retire.
 If you are on a low income you may be eligible for Pension Credit, help with your housing costs and heating bills, or Council Tax support.
 If you have special health needs, help is also available.
-You can find out about all the benefits available on the Age UK website which also includes a benefits checker at ageuk.org.uk/information-advice/money-legal/benefits-entitlements/.
+You can find out about all the benefits available on the Age UK website which also includes a benefits checker at ageuk.org.uk/information-advice/money-legal/benefits-entitlements/ Your spending Your spending habits are likely to change in retirement.

-Your notes

-Your spending

-Your spending habits are likely to change in retirement.
 For example, you will no longer have work-related expenses and you may now be living on your savings rather than putting money away for the future.
 You're likely to have more time for leisure and you may be at home more which means your fuel bills might go up.
 If you had a company car, you may need to replace this and if you used to pay for help around the home you may now have time to do these chores or maintenance jobs yourself.
 Drawing up a budget of what you think your spending will be like in retirement can help you work out how much money you need to get by.
 You could start with your current spending and then think about how this might change.
 You may spot savings in your current budget straight away and with more time on your hands you may be able to find better deals on your regular bills.

-Where to find out more

-You can find out about different types of pensions at:
+Where to find out more You can find out about different types of pensions at: gov.uk/pension-types moneyhelper.org.uk/en/pensions-and-retirement/pension-wise/ pension-pot-options moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/ your-options-for-using-your-defined-contribution-pension-pot ageuk.org.uk/information-advice/money-legal/benefits-entitlements/ nhs.uk/conditions/social-care-and-support-guide/money-work-and-benefits/ benefits-for-over-65s/ turn2us.org.uk/Benefit-guides/State-Pension-age-changes/State-Pension-ageand-other-benefits Your notes

-gov.uk/pension-types

-pensionwise.gov.uk/en/pension-pot-options

-moneyadviceservice.org.uk/en/articles/options-for-using-your-pension-pot ageuk.org.uk/information-advice/money-legal/benefits-entitlements/ nhs.uk/conditions/social-care-and-support-guide/money-work-and-benefits/ benefits-for-over-65s/ turn2us.org.uk/Benefit-guides/State-Pension-age-changes/State-Pension-ageand-other-benefits

-For information on state benefits and other age-related help: